Euro zone Q2 growth revised down slightly, employment rises

-BRUSSELS, Aug 17 (Reuters) - Euro zone economic growth was slightly less robust in the second quarter than previously estimated but still strong, revised data from the European statistics office showed on Wednesday, and employment rose again.
+BRUSSELS, Aug 17 (Reuters) - Euro zone economic growth was slightly less robust in the second quarter than forecast but still strong, and employment rose again, revised data from the European statistics office showed on Wednesday.

 Eurostat said gross domestic product in the 19 countries using the euro rose 0.6% quarter-on-quarter in April-June for a 3.9% year-on-year rise.
 The office had previously estimated the quarterly growth at 0.7% and the year-on-year rise at 4.0%.